 Searching for a rewarding career utilising your communication and leadership skills to help shape the future of our children?
 Being a primary teacher is one of the most rewarding careers you can have.

-Using your existing degree as a foundation, the Master of Teaching (Primary) at the University of Newcastle is a two year program, producing highly competent and fully qualified graduates ready to enter a rewarding career as a primary teacher.
+Using your existing degree as a foundation, the Master of Teaching (Primary) at the University of Newcastle is a two year program, producing outstanding graduates ready to enter a rewarding career as a primary teacher.

 Throughout the program you will study the six key learning areas of English, Mathematics, Science and Technology, Physical Development, Health and Physical Education, Creative Arts, and Human Society and its Environment.
-Further to this, you will study the psychology of teaching and learning, child development, Aboriginal Education and how to teach children with Special Needs.
+Other areas of study include educational psychology and sociology, using and undertaking research in your classroom, Aboriginal Education and how to teach children with Special Needs.

-To effectively prepare you for the job you will undertake 60 days professional experience in schools.
+To effectively prepare you for the job you will undertake 60 days’ formal professional experience in schools, as well as have many opportunities for ongoing contact with our partner schools.
 At the completion of your Master of Teaching (Primary) you will be prepared to begin your career teaching students from Kindergarten to Year 6.